austinjblake/encode-week-3/README.md

 - yarn run ts-node ./scripts/CheckVotePower.ts CONTRACT_ADDRESS VOTING_ADDRESS BLOCK_NUMBER

+### Withdraw

+only works for admin of token contract. transfers all eth in contract to caller. no use letting the eth sit locked in the contract forever

+- yarn run ts-node ./scripts/Withdraw.ts CONTRACT_ADDRESS

 #### Notes

 The ERC20Votes contract is deployed to goerli.
 The address is:
 0xd6CD9823d1b9a8F215Fc0230FF712CbA57c53d40

 You can paste your address in the discord to request tokens to be sent to you.
 You can also mint your own tokens with a function that has been added by sending ether to the contract.
 It will mint you G5 voting tokens 1:1 with wei.
 Just use the BuyTokens script as shown above.
 This is to make it easier to interact without having to wait for the admin to mint tokens for you

+The ERC20 Voting Token contract in this repo also has a withdraw function to allow the deployer/admin to pull out any eth sent to the contract from people buying tokens